nick-cochran/CSE361-MallocLabTAGuide/README.md

 - Every commit is a new implementation for the malloc lab.
-  - When it comes to later implementations, these are separate branches that are merged into main to make a clean commit history for each implementation.
+  - When it comes to later implementations, these are separate branches that are merged into main to make a clean commit history for each implementation that can be viewed in a single "commit".
-  - **For these implementations click on "Merge pull request" in the commit history for the respective implementation detailed later in the message to see the full commit history.**
+  - **For these implementations click on "Merge pull request" in the commit history for the respective implementation detailed later in the message to see the changes for the full commit history in that branch.**
 - The commit message details which implementation the commit is for.
 - Each function also has a changelog section detailing when changes have been made to that function.
     - This is meant to help identify which functions need to be changed for each implementation.